kimhanm/openMAM/README.md

 2. edit parameters in `tests/music/01-midi-input.py`
 3. run with `python -m tests.music.01-midi-input`
 Default key bindings: `w,a,s,d` for movement, `space/control` for up/down, `shift` for sprint, `h,j,k,l` for turning.

+# Roadmap
+The goal is to be able to specify animation information inside musescore for easy editing and playback.
+Animation information such as color, geometry, etc could be added directly in musescore and exported via musicXML.
+- Timed Objects
+- musicXML parser